AlistairHopson/newsbloom-api/README.md

-ENVIRONMENT VARIABLES INSTRUCTIONS:
+## Environment Variables Instructions:

-If cloning and running this project locally, you should create the relevant environment variables (.env.test & .env.development) and ensure they are named appropriately (PGDATABASE=nc_news_test & PGDATABASE=nc_news).
+If cloning and running this project locally, you should **create the relevant environment variables** (.env.test & .env.development) and ensure they are named appropriately (PGDATABASE=nc_news_test & PGDATABASE=nc_news).